Virotherapy is an emerging branch of medicine that explores the use of viruses to kill cancers.

-Virotherapy is an emerging branch of medicine which explores the use of viruses to kill cancers.
-Oncolytic virotherapy means the elimination of malignant cells by viral propagation inside the tumor.
+Oncolytic virotherapy can be defined as the elimination of malignant cells by viral propagation inside the tumor.
 The biological basis of this phenomenon is virus tropism, which means that different viruses have selective preferences for particular cells.

 Normal antiviral responses

 This is the basis of oncolytic virus therapy.
-Even attenuated viruses can propagate inside tumor cells, where they could not inside a normal cell.
+Even attenuated viruses can propagate inside tumor cells, where they otherwise could not survive inside a normal cell.
 However, the immune responses in most cancer cells are only partially inactivated, so most tumors show only limited sensitivity to viral infection.

 Mechanisms of oncolysis in virotherapy